-Worry Stones & Dolls
+Worry Stones and Dolls

 You can buy small, oval stones called worry stones.
 They’re smooth and just the right size to hold in your hand and stroke with your thumb.
 The idea is that this activity helps reduce anxiety and promote relaxation.

 The Guatemalans created worry dolls as a remedy for worrying.
-Mayan legend says a person who couldn’t sleep would tell their worries to worry dolls, and then place the dolls under their pillow.
+Mayan legend says a person who couldn’t sleep would tell their worries to worry dolls, and then place the dolls under their pillows.
 The dolls supposedly took the person’s worries away to allow for restful sleep.

 I get the idea behind worry stones and dolls.
 It fulfills the need to release nervous energy.
 While I don’t have a stone or a doll to easy my worries, I do turn to cleaning and exercising in an attempt to push them away.

 Problem is that this activity only puts a band aid on the problem.
 They help, sure, but they do little to actually remedy my habitually worrisome mindset.